 Development is one of the biggest threats to forest conservation.

 Between 1982 and 1997, the watershed lost more than 750,000 acres of forestland to development—a rate of about 100 acres per day.
 While this rate fell in 2006 to an estimated 70 acres per day, it remains unsustainable.

-Sixty percent of the region’s forests have been divided by roads and subdivisions into fragments.
+More than 60% of the region’s forests have been divided by roads and subdivisions into fragments.
 Fragmented forests are less resilient to disturbances and more prone to wildfires, invasive species and other negative influences.

 According to The State of Chesapeake Forests, more than 35 percent of the region’s private forests are vulnerable to development.
 Of those vulnerable forest lands, 3.5 million acres are among the most valuable for protecting clean water.

 A loss of forests means a loss of valuable habitat that protects clean water and air and supports the region’s economy.